 First created as a temporary rotunda by Gustave Eiffel in 1900, the building was dismantled and relocated to the 15eme by Alfred Boucher, a sculptor, who wanted to establish studios and exhibition space to young artists such as notables Marc Chagall, Diego Rivera, Max Jacob, Soutine, and so many others.
 Like Montmartre, a colorful history of bohemia and art endured since then – shifting and changing with the times.

 La Ruche is still home to artists.
-Some choosing just to work here, some still live on site.
-Regular exhibitions feature international and local artists – and it’s a great opportunity to check out this historic space.
+Some choosing just to work there, some still live on site.
+Regular exhibitions in their gallery feature international and local artists – and it’s a great opportunity to check out this historic space.

 This Saturday, March 23 WICE offers a printmaking workshop at La Ruche: